faastjs/faast.js/README.md

 ## Example

-Export your cloud functions in a module, and invoke faast.js on that module:
+First write the functions you want to run in a serverless function.
+Make sure to export them:

 ```typescript
 // functions.ts